|

 12 08 06

-If your notion of the classics involves received pronunciation and a
+If your notion of the classics involves received pronunciation and

-ancient battlefield.
+to some ancient battlefield.
 It is perhaps for those reasons the production

 works rather well and succeeds in capturing and making accessible the